zhehaowang/zhehao.me/tech-notes/a7ii/lreasy.md

     * White balance (do this before you further adjusts your tone)
       * Temperature: Cooler --> Warmer (double click: reset)
       * Tint: Green --> Magenta
-      * as-shot / custom / in-camera white balancing profiles (raw only)
+      * as-shot / custom / in-camera white balancing profiles (available for raw only)
       * White-balance eye-dropper: pick a neutral-grey (like concrete) to auto adjust white balancing
     * Tone controls
       * Histogram: distribution of light and dark values.